 Mexico, along with Peru, the Dominican Republic, and Indonesia, is one of the largest producers of avocados in the world, so it doesn’t come as a surprise that guacamole, along with tacos, and chili con carne, is one of the symbols of Mexican cuisine.

-But its popularity hasn’t remained exclusively within Mexican borders – after the US lifted a ban on import of avocados from Mexico in the late 1990s, this fruit experienced a real boom of popularity in the United States, making guac a common dish in American cuisine too.
+But its popularity hasn’t remained exclusively within Mexican borders – after the US lifted a ban on the import of avocados from Mexico in the late 1990s, this fruit experienced a real boom of popularity in the United States, making guac a common dish in American cuisine too.

 Like most of the foods that have experienced an expansion in popularity on the world market in the last few decades, increased production of avocados has certain negative effects on the world in which we live.

 Growing avocados is very complex and requires a lot of water.
-A 2012 study ordered by the Mexican government found that increased demand for avocados expanded deforestation, soil erosion, and significantly affected biodiversity.
+A 2012 study ordered by the Mexican government found that increased demand for avocados expanded deforestation, and soil erosion, and significantly affected biodiversity.

 Because, as a food blogger, I feel responsible.